Efinix-Inc/tinyml/tools/tinyml_generator/README.md

 Generated define files from Efinix TinyML Generator are used to facilitate customization of Efinix TinyML Accelerator for RTL compilation using Efinity® IDE and software compilation using Efinity® RISC-V Embedded Software IDE.
 In addition, the model data files, that are used to run the inference application, are generated based on the selected tflite model.

+To ensure efficient resource usage, only either Lite mode or Standard mode of a layer accelerator can be enabled and synthesized to FPGA hardware due to the mutual exclusiveness of the two acceleration modes

 <img src="../../docs/efinix_tinyml_generator.png " width="960"/>